Marcquise Reed

-Marcquise Reed (born April 21, 1995) is an American professional basketball player for New Basket Brindisi of the Lega Basket Serie A. He played college basketball for Clemson.
+Marcquise DeAndre Reed (born April 21, 1995) is an American professional basketball player for Trabzonspor of the Basketbol Süper Ligi (BSL).
+He played college basketball for Clemson.

 High school career

 Reed attended St. Vincent Pallotti High School, where he was coached by Shae Johnson.
 His teammate, former St. John's and Texas Tech player Tariq Owens, received more attention from college coaches, who were often surprised by the play of Reed.
 As a senior, he transferred to Capitol Christian Academy and averaged 31.2 points per game, He received scholarship offers from the likes of Quinnipiac, Drexel, LIU-Brooklyn and UMBC and committed to Robert Morris.
 Reed cited the program's winning tradition as well as the relative proximity to his home in Maryland.

 College career

 Robert Morris

 In his second game as a freshman at Robert Morris, a loss to North Carolina, Reed scored 24 points.
 He was named Northeast Conference Rookie of the Week six times all season.
 At the conclusion of the regular season, Reed was named NEC Rookie of the Year as well as being an All-NEC Second Team selection.
 Robert Morris won the NEC Tournament to reach the NCAA Tournament, and Reed had 19 points in the First Four win over the North Florida Ospreys and 22 points in the loss to the No. 1 seed Duke Blue Devils.
 He finished second in scoring on the team behind Rodney Prior with 15.1 points per game.